MicrosoftLearning/MB-210-Dynamics365forSales/Instructions/Labs/LAB[MB-210]_M06Lab01_Sequences.md

 7. A confirmation message appears at the bottom of the page, and the sequence is connected to the selected lead record.
 Now, sellers who have access to the lead record can see the activities connected with it.

-8. Refresh the Up next widget.
+8. Under Josiah's name, select the carrot next to **Lead.** Switch to **Sales Insights** to view Josiah's record using the Sales Insights form.
+Refresh the Up next widget.
 It should now read **Set up introduction call.**

 9. Expand the step and mark as complete.

-10. The next step, "Follow-up call," will appear in the Up next widget.
+10. The next sequence will appear in the Up next widget.
 There is a countdown to the time you need to complete.

 11. Congratulations!
 You have made a new sequence and connected it to a record.